bitrip-code/api-dev-documentation/README.md

 - `uid` (required) User ID

-  - this will set the creator_ref for the label
+  - This will set the creator_ref for the label.
   - `String`

 - `title` (required)

-  - sets title for label
+  - Sets title for label.
   - `String`

 - `pid` (optional)

-  - creates label inside of project
+  - Creates label inside of project.
   - `String`

 - `tags` (optional)

-  - adds searchable keywords to label
+  - Adds searchable keywords to label.
   - `Array`

 ### Example Request